Oladayo-Ahmod/escrow-contract/README.md

 Once the project is set up, install `ethers.js`, a JavaScript library that helps interact with the Ethereum blockchain by running the command below :

 ` npm install ethers`

+Also, let's add Bootstrap to the project to style our UI components.
+Install Bootstrap by running the following command:

+`npm install bootstrap`

 ### Setting Connection to the Blockchain